FgForrest/evitaDB/docs/blog/en/05-building-documentation-portal.md

 ## Gitlab/Github API

-At first, documents we "living" in private repository on **Gitlab** and we knew we were able to [get RAW content](https://docs.gitlab.com/ee/api/repository_files.html#get-raw-file-from-repository) of the files using their API and therefore provide external source to "pour" into MDX provider.
+At first, documents were "living" in private repository on **Gitlab** and we knew we were able to [get RAW content](https://docs.gitlab.com/ee/api/repository_files.html#get-raw-file-from-repository) of the files using their API and therefore provide external source to "pour" into MDX provider.